This example shows how to view dependencies among referenced models.

 Double-clicking on a node opens the associated model or library.

-Pressing the left mouse button on an empty space and then dragging the mouse creates a marquee to select multiple nodes.
+Pressing the left mouse button on an empty space and then dragging the mouse pans the dependency graph.

 The mouse wheel can be used to zoom into and out of the region currently under the mouse pointer.